-Shopping for a new fireplace and arranging for professional fireplace install is easier if you understand key industry terminology.
-You might have a general idea of what you want your fireplace to look like.
-Perhaps you even know the basic features you want it to offer.
+Looking for a new fireplace and setting up for a professional fireplace install becomes easier if you understand the key industry terminology.
+This will help give you better insight to what you want your fireplace to look like or better understanding of the basic features you’re looking for!

-An understanding of fireplace terminology will help you find just what you want.
+Knowing fireplace terminology will help you find just what you want, and how to ask for it.
 It also ensures you understand what you’re hearing or reading when researching fireplaces, comparing specifications, and talking to professionals about installation.

 To give you a head start understanding the market, we put together brief definitions for 10 fireplace terms you’re likely to encounter.

 The air vent directs smoke produced by your fireplace through your chimney opening.
 It’s important to open the vent when your fireplace is in use to prevent the smoke from filling your home instead of going outdoors.

 Cladding is a decorative idea that allows you to transform the appearance of your fireplace.
 It can also offer some safety features while muting some noise produced by an active fire.
 Metal is a popular material for cladding, but there are other options like stone.

 Corbels are decorative pieces made from wood, metal, or stone, often placed as support structures for the mantel.
 They come out of the fireplace structure for decorative and supportive purposes.